 An e-mail could be authenticated by direct evidence alone if its author or proponent testifies to producing the contents of the email.
 An e-mail may also be authenticated by direct evidence when someone with personal knowledge of the email, such as someone who helped write or edit it, attests to its authenticity.
 Authentication by direct evidence is conclusive in itself, but sometimes it is only possible to establish the authenticity of one side of the communication.

-In the case of Mr. Donati, the police officers were each able to attest to the authenticity of their own responses to Mr. Donati’s e-mails, but nobody could directly attest to the authenticity of the e-mails allegedly written by Mr. Donati, especially since Mr. Donati denied he was their author.
+With Mr. Donati, the police officers were each able to attest to the authenticity of their own responses to Mr. Donati’s e-mails, but nobody could directly attest to the authenticity of the e-mails allegedly written by Mr. Donati, especially since Mr. Donati denied he was their author.
 That’s the problem here, right?
-The authenticity of Mr. Donati’s side of the communication, which was obviously essential to upholding his conviction for e-mail harassment, could only be established through circumstantial evidence.
+The authenticity of Mr. Donati’s side of the communication, which was essential to upholding his conviction for e-mail harassment, could only be established through circumstantial evidence.

 Authentication By Circumstantial Evidence